 We value our stakeholders and their feedback in regards to our businesses and ESG aspects.
 With the goal to strengthen the sustainability approach and performance of the Group, we put the effort into maintaining close communication with our key stakeholders, including but not limited to government and regulatory authorities, shareholders, employees, customers, suppliers, and the general public.
-We take stakeholders' expectations into consideration in formulating our businesses and ESG strategies by utilizing diversified engagement methods and communication channels, shown as below.
+We take stakeholders' expectations into consideration in formulating our businesses and ESG strategies by utilizing diversified engagement methods and communication channels, as shown below:

-Stakeholders Expectations and Concerns Communication channels Government/regulatory organizations • Compliance with laws and regulations • Announcements and other regulatory reports Shareholders and investors Return on investments Corporate governance Sustainable development Compliance with laws and regulations Information disclosed on the HKEX website and corporate website Annual general meetings and other shareholders' meetings Employees Employees' compensation and benefits Career development Occupational safety and health Employee performance evaluation On-the-job training Internal email Regular meetings Bank Operating conditionsRecoverability of loan MeetingsOn-site visits Customers High-quality products and services Protection of customer rights and personal data Corporate websiteCustomer service hotline Community/Public Compliance with laws and regulations Involvement in communities Environmental protection awareness Industry events Corporate social responsibility activities
+Stakeholders Expectations and Concerns Communication channels Government and regulatory organizations Compliance with laws and regulations • Announcements and other regulatory reports Shareholders and investors Return on investments Corporate governance Sustainable development Compliance with laws and regulations Information disclosed on the HKEX website and corporate website Annual general meetings and other shareholders' meetings Employees Employees' compensation and benefits Career development Occupational safety and health Employee performance evaluation On-the-job training Internal email Regular meetings Bank Operating conditionsRecoverability of loans MeetingsOn-site visits Customers High-quality products and servicesProtection of customer rights and personal data Corporate websiteCustomer service hotline Community Compliance with laws and regulationsInvolvement in communitiesEnvironmental protection awareness Industry eventsCorporate social responsibility activities